-My name is Bob Aungst.
-My goal is simple-I want you to use the cabinet manufacturer that best suits the needs of your design business, which also means meeting the demands of your customers.
+My name is Bob Aungst, and my goal is simple: I want you to use cabinets from the manufacturer that best suits the needs of your design business.
+This also means meeting the demands of your customers.

-To do that we will talk about my manufacturers: ordering procedures, credit policies, pricing programs, 2020 Technologies, customer service technical expertise, quoting non-catalog items, finishing and production capabilities -what we can and can’t do, lead time/what affects lead time, expediting an order, custom color matching, display discounts, what do sample costs, how we build our cabinets, what is process for addressing problems, how much for samples, branding via web sites, and social media practices.
+To do that, we will talk about the manufacturers I represent: ordering procedures, credit policies, pricing programs, 2020 Technologies, customer service technical expertise, quoting non-catalog items, finishing and production capabilities -- what we can and can’t do, lead time and what affects lead time, expediting an order, custom color matching, display discounts, cost of samples, how they build their cabinets, their process for addressing problems, branding via manufacturers’ web sites, and social media presence.

 I know the importance of how the right cabinet manufacturer can make life a lot better.
 I know from personal experience the difference that a good cabinet manufacturer choice can make for your life and business.

-In 1994 I started off selling Closet Maid wire closet shelving, mirrors, shower doors, and bath hardware as a package to home builders.
+In 1994 I started selling Closet Maid wire closet shelving, mirrors, shower doors and bath hardware as a package to home builders.
 After a year I added cabinets.
 This was natural step, because I had relationships with contractors.
-And the closet shelving department where I worked was part of a large wholesale distributor of cabinets, counter tops, etc…
+And the closet shelving department where I worked was part of a large wholesale distributor of cabinets, counter tops, etc.

-By 1997 I was tired of the constant stress you live under when selling hundreds of kitchens a year to home builders.
+By 1997 I was tired of living under the constant stress and pressure of selling hundreds of kitchens a year to home builders.
 I shifted my focus to designing and selling custom cabinetry, but still working with home builders.

 Larger jobs and fewer of them meant a better quality of life.
 In 2000 I moved away from working with contractors exclusively.
 And I started representing Rich Maid Kabinetry and Brighton Cabinetry to the kitchen and bath dealer market in PA, NJ, and NY.